QA-Kushal/Learnings/README.md

 # Learnings
-This is a Learning Git Repo
+This is a Learning Git Repo.